+380 93 03 68 311

 WhatsApp

-The impact of jurisdiction choice on EdTech marketing
+The impact of country choice on EdTech marketing

-The chosen jurisdiction for registering an EdTech company affects not only the legal and financial aspects of the business but also directly influences marketing strategy, customer acquisition costs, and speed of entry into new markets.
+The jurisdiction in which an EdTech company is registered affects not only legal and tax aspects but also the marketing strategy, customer acquisition cost (CAC), and the speed of scaling.

 Taxes and advertising costs

-In most countries, advertising on Facebook (Meta), Google, LinkedIn, and other platforms is subject to VAT or digital services taxes (DST).
-If the VAT rate is high (20–27%), the advertising budget increases accordingly.
-In some jurisdictions, this tax can be reclaimed or avoided when working with foreign markets with properly configured reporting, which is particularly important for large-scale campaigns to maintain competitive CAC levels.
+In most countries, advertising on Google, Meta, LinkedIn, and other platforms is subject to VAT or digital services taxes (DST).
+If the VAT rate is 20–27%, the advertising budget automatically increases by that amount.

 Access to advertising platforms and channels